lbain/lucybain/source/blog/2014/12-13-hoisting.md

 **Tangent about scopes**

-I was surprised about this myself until I understood JS scoping better, here's how it breaks down:
+I was surprised about this myself until I understood JS scoping better, here’s how it breaks down:

 >In Javascript scopes are defined at **function level**.
 Many other languages define scope at a block level (as in an `if` block or `for` loop).
 This is an important difference to remember.